cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 ## Making a Copy of a Pipeline Available for Editing

-Secured Endpoint: GET /secured/copy-workflow/{analysis-id}
+Secured Endpoint: POST /apps/{app-id}/copy-pipeline

-Delegates to metadactyl: GET /secured/copy-workflow/{analysis-id}
+Delegates to metadactyl: POST /apps/{app-id}/copy-pipeline

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Requesting Installation of a Tool